seangreaves-90/HydroGarden/docs/COMPONENTS.md

 # HydroGarden System Components

 This document provides detailed information about the key components in the HydroGarden system and how they interact.
+For practical examples of how to use these components, please refer to the [USAGE_EXAMPLES.md](USAGE_EXAMPLES.md) file.

 ## Core Components